Research and Design Lead

 - Application of Te Tiriti o Waitangi in educational settings, working collaboratively with Treaty partners in self-determination models.

-- Effective teaching and learning, culturally sustaining practices.
+- Effective teaching and learning, in culturally sustaining practices.

 - Multi-agency collective impact design and implementation.